 Comprehensive Overview

 The process of converting a decimal to a fraction involves understanding the place value of the digits after the decimal point.
 In the case of 0.625, each digit to the right of the decimal point represents a fraction with a power of 10 as the denominator.
 Specifically, the first digit represents tenths, the second represents hundredths, and the third represents thousandths.
-Therefore, 0.625 can be interpreted as 6 tenths, 2 hundredths, and 5 thousandths combined.
+Because of this, 0.625 can be interpreted as 6 tenths, 2 hundredths, and 5 thousandths combined.

 Mathematically, we can express 0.625 as the sum of these fractions: 0.
 625 = (6/10) + (2/100) + (5/1000)